42BV/react-authentication/docs/introduction/usage.md

 The authorizer is given the authenticationStore as the first parameter, and is expected to return a boolean.

-AuthorizedRoute works exacly like Route, except that it does not support a `render` method.
-You must always provide a Component instead.

-When the user tries to go to a AuthorizedRoute he will be redirected to the Config's route `loginRoute`.
+When the user tries to go to a route with IsAuthorized, he will be redirected to the Config's route `loginRoute`.

 ## Get the login status